msanket828/dev_tinder/readme.md

 - add timestamp: true to check the creation and updation date/time of document.
 - app api level validtions on put and patch request
 - for schema level validation use validator npm package.

+// password encryption

+- install bcrypt
+- validate signup data
+- hash password and save to db
+- create login api
+- compare password and check email exist or not and throw invalid creds error